-A Practicum is a carefully planned and supervised learning experience.
-The Practicum experience connects the skills and knowledge acquired in the classroom with the pragmatic application of the practice of public health.
+The Applied Practice Experience (APE) is a carefully planned and supervised learning experience.
+It connects the skills and knowledge acquired in the classroom with the practice of public health.
 It is a required component of the Master of Public Health (MPH) degree.
-A practicum can provide the student with the opportunity to acquire, develop and improve communication skills, project management skills and problem solving skills using public health methods, principles and techniques.
-Moreover, it promotes hands-on public health practice, the exploration of career options and generates contacts with other public health professionals.The purpose of the Practicum is to provide the student with an opportunity to:
+The APE can provide students with the opportunity to acquire, develop, and improve communication skills, project management skills, and problem-solving skills through the implementation of public health methodologies, principles, and techniques.
+Moreover, it promotes hands-on public health practice, the exploration of career options, and strengthen a network with other public health professionals.

 The Practicum Capstone is also a required component of the MPH degree that demonstrates synthesis of foundational and concentration competencies.
 Students in consultation with a faculty advisor select foundational and concentration-specific competencies appropriate to the student’s educational and professional goals.
 The Practicum Capstone represents a culminating experience where the student produces a high-quality written product that is appropriate for the student’s educational and professional objectives.

 Applied Practice Experience – PRAC 0715 (APE) is a 0-credit requirement where students engage in hands-on public health practice at a community-based organization under the mentorship of a faculty member and the supervision of a preceptor.